-ExoLabel 37

 edgelistfiles Character vector of files to be processed.
-Each entry should be a machineinterpretable path to an edgelist file.
-See Details for expected format.

-outfile File to write final clusters to.
-Optional, defaults to a temporary file.

-mode String specifying whether edges should be interpreted as undirected (default) or directed.
-Can be "undirected", "directed", or an unambiguous abbreviation.

-add_self_loops Should self loops be added to the network?
+Each entry should be a machine- interpretable path to an edgelist file.
+See Details for expected format. outfile File to write final clusters to.
+Optional, defaults to a temporary file. mode String specifying whether edges should be interpreted as undirected (default) or directed.
+Can be "undirected", "directed", or an unambiguous abbreviation. add_self_loops Should self loops be added to the network?
 If TRUE, adds self loops of weight 1.0 to all vertices.
-If set to numeric value w, adds self loops of weight w to all nodes.
-Note that this takes place prior to edge weight normalization (if requested).

-ignore_weights Should weights be ignored?
+If set to numeric value w, adds self loops of weight w to all nodes. ignore_weights Should weights be ignored?
 If TRUE, all edges will be treated as an edge of weight 1.
-Must be set to TRUE if any of edgelistfiles are two-column tables normalize_weights after adding self loops.

-(start->end only, lacking a weights column).

-Should weights be normalized?
-If TRUE, each vertex's edge weights are normalized such that the outgoing edges have weight 1.
-This normalization is done iterations Number of iterations to run fast label propagation algorithm for.
-Set to a value of 0 or less for infinite iterations.

-return_table Should result of clustering be returned as a file, or a data.frame object?
-If very large graphs.

-FALSE, returns a character vector corresponding to the path of outfile.
+Must be set to TRUE if any of edgelistfiles are two-column tables (start->end only, lacking a weights column). normalize_weigh Should weights be normalized?
+If TRUE, each vertex's edge weights are normal- ized such that the sum of outgoing edge weights is 1.
+This normalization is done after adding self loops. iterations Maximum number of times to process each node.
+If set to zero or NULL, auto- matically uses the square root of the max node degree.
+See "Algorithm Conver- gence" for more information. inflation Inflation parameter for edges.
+See "Algorithm Convergence" below for a de- scription of this parameter.
+Higher values speed up algorithm convergence but produce smaller clusters.
+Defaults to 1.05; set to 1.0 to disable inflation. return_table Should result of clustering be returned as a file, or a data.frame object?
+If FALSE, returns a character vector corresponding to the path of outfile.
 If TRUE, parses outfile using read.table and returns the result.
-Not recommended for consensus_cluster more information.

-Should consensus clustering be used?
-If TRUE, runs the clustering algorithm nine times and forms a consensus clustering based on the agreement of each run.
-Can be set to a double to control the number of iterations, see Details for verbose Should status messages (output, progress, etc.) be displayed while running?
+Not recommended for very large graphs. consensus_cluster Should consensus clustering be used?
+If TRUE, runs the clustering algorithm multiple times and forms a consensus clustering based on the agreement of each run.
+Can be set to a vector of doubles to control the number of iterations.
+See "Consensus Clustering" below for more information. verbose Should status messages (output, progress, etc.) be displayed while running?

 sep Character that separates entries on a line in each file in edgelistfiles.
-Defaults to tab, as would be expected in a .tsv formatted file.
-Set to ',' for a tempfiledir Character vector corresponding to the location where temporary files used during execution should be stored.
+De- faults to tab, as would be expected in a .tsv formatted file.
+Set to ',' for a .csv file. tempfiledir Character vector corresponding to the location where temporary files used dur- ing execution should be stored.
 Defaults to R's tempdir.